kragen/derctuo/markdown/cmg-walker.md

 More irregular shapes would offer more versatility.

 A prototype of 1% the mass could probably be constructed.
 Instead of weighing 100 kg, it would weigh about 1 kg.
-You'd scale it down by a linear factor of, say, 0.22.
+You’d scale it down by a linear factor of, say, 0.22.
 So the tetrahedron would be 158 mm tall, the incribed sphere 79 mm diameter, the rotor rim 22 mm thick, centered 37 mm from the center (74 mm major diameter).
 This rim has a volume of 89 ml, 1.01 kg.
-If we also scale down the rotor linear speed and leave its angular speed alone, it's only going 6.6 m/s, which is still 1700 rpm.
+If we also scale down the rotor linear speed and leave its angular speed alone, it’s only going 6.6 m/s, which is still 1700 rpm.
 (I guess I should work out what the scaling laws for CMGs are; I think that small CMGs are worse than reaction wheels.)
-The kinetic energy has dropped even more: now it's only 22 J.  I feel like this would still probably work but you might need to spin up the motors.
+The kinetic energy has dropped even more: now it’s only 22 J.  I feel like this would still probably work but you might need to spin up the motors.

 The total mass left over, if it scaled the same way, would be about